Grant Terms & Conditions

 BVC reserves the right to disperse funding to the recipient in incremental or periodic payments.

-If a grant project is canceled after the project sponsors receive payment, all remaining grant funds must be returned to BVC.
+If a grant project is canceled after the project sponsors receive payment, all remaining funds must be returned to BVC.

 All grant funds not spent toward the project within 12 months of funding must be returned promptly to BVC.